NonKun1122/GemLauncher/README.md

 ## Source availability and license boundaries

-DroidBridge Launcher is a mixed-origin source tree.
+GemLauncher is a mixed-origin source tree.

 Files written entirely by **DNA Mobile Applications** are owned by DNA Mobile Applications unless a file header, license file, or notice says otherwise.